VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.maxBlockSize size
     	The maximum size in bytes of unpacked request to send to remote storage.
 It shouldn't exceed -maxInsertRequestSize from VictoriaMetrics
-    	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 8388608) -remoteWrite.maxDiskUsagePerURL size
+    	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 8388608) -remoteWrite.maxDailySeries int
+    	The maximum number of unique series vmagent can send to remote storage systems during the last 24 hours.
+Excess series are logged and dropped.
+This can be useful for limiting series churn rate.
+See also -remoteWrite.maxHourlySeries
+  -remoteWrite.maxDiskUsagePerURL size
     	The maximum file-based buffer size in bytes at -remoteWrite.tmpDataPath for each -remoteWrite.url.
 When buffer size reaches the configured maximum, then old data is dropped when adding new data to the buffer.
 Buffered data is stored in ~500MB chunks, so the minimum practical value for this flag is 500000000.
 Disk usage is unlimited if the value is set to 0
-    	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -remoteWrite.proxyURL array
+    	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -remoteWrite.maxHourlySeries int
+    	The maximum number of unique series vmagent can send to remote storage systems during the last hour.
+Excess series are logged and dropped.
+This can be useful for limiting series cardinality.
+See also -remoteWrite.maxDailySeries
+  -remoteWrite.proxyURL array
     	Optional proxy URL for writing data to -remoteWrite.url.
 Supported proxies: http, https, socks5.
 Example: -remoteWrite.proxyURL=socks5://proxy:1234
     	Supports an array of values separated by comma or specified via multiple flags.